Lapland-UAS-Tequ/tequ-modbus-lock/README.md

 | ------- | ------- |
 | 0 | 0 = Lock unpowered, Not 0 = Lock Powered |
 | 1 | Slave ID (accepts number between 1-247) |

+The provided node-red flow can Lock, Unlock and Unlock for x seconds.